CoreData-Labs/codelibrary-amlegal-com-documentation/installer.md

 # Part 2: The Auto-Uploader Service (`uploader.sh`)

-## 17. What `uploader.sh` actually does
+## 16. What `uploader.sh` actually does

 A bash script with an internal `while true` loop that **never exits under normal operation** — unlike `main.js`, this one already is the long-running process.
 Every 60 seconds it checks `git status --porcelain -uall`, and triggers a sync when either **100+ files have changed** or **30 minutes have passed** since the last push, whichever comes first: `git pull --rebase --autostash`, `git add -A`, commit, push.
 Failures are logged and the loop continues.

-No browser dependency — no architecture branching needed here.
-And because the script's own loop is the scheduler, `Restart=on-failure` with a short `RestartSec` is correct, not the hourly-restart pattern the scraper needed.
+No browser dependency — this half of the guide is unaffected by the Chrome/Chromium changes above.
+Because the script's own loop is the scheduler, `Restart=on-failure` with a short `RestartSec` is correct, not the hourly-restart pattern the scraper needed.

 ---

-## 18. Prerequisite: git identity and push authentication
+## 17. Prerequisite: git identity and push authentication

 **A. Git commit identity:**